🌍 Free Course – AI Right Now – How Artificial Intelligence Is Changing the World in 2026

 From Emerging Technology to Everyday Infrastructure

-For many years, AI was discussed as something “coming soon.”
-Today, that transition phase is over.
-AI is no longer emerging; it is operational.
+For many years, AI was discussed as something coming soon.
+That transition phase is now complete.
+AI is no longer emerging.
+It is operational, integrated, and increasingly expected.

 Large language models power writing assistants, search engines, and customer support.
 Machine learning systems shape recommendations, pricing, and risk scoring.
-Image and video generation tools are used in marketing, education, and media.
-Automation supports logistics, scheduling, and decision-making across industries.
+Image and video generation tools are now standard within marketing, education, and media workflows.
+Automation supports logistics, scheduling, and structured decision processes across industries.

 Crucially, much of this happens quietly.
-Many people use AI daily without thinking of it as AI at all.
+Many people use AI daily without recognising it as AI.
 This normalisation is one of the most important shifts of the current moment.
-AI has moved from novelty to utility.
+AI has moved from novelty to utility, and now toward dependency.

-What makes 2026 feel different from earlier years is not just capability, but scale and accessibility.
+What defines 2026 is not just capability, but scale, accessibility, and integration.

 AI tools are:

 This combination has lowered the barrier to both innovation and misuse.
-Individuals can now access tools that once required teams of engineers and significant resources.
-That democratisation has positive outcomes, but it also introduces new risks that society is still learning to manage.
+Individuals now have access to capabilities that previously required specialist teams and significant resources.
+This democratisation expands opportunity but also introduces risks that are still being understood and managed.

-At the same time, organisations are no longer experimenting at the edges.
-AI is increasingly central to workflows, strategies, and competitive advantage.
-Decisions about AI adoption are now business-critical rather than optional.
+At the same time, organisations are no longer experimenting at the margins.
+AI is becoming central to workflows, strategy, and competitive positioning.
+Adoption is no longer optional.
+It is increasingly expected.

 The Tension Between Benefit and Risk

-On one side, AI improves productivity, expands access to information, supports creativity, and enables new forms of problem-solving.
-On the other, it amplifies misinformation, enables sophisticated fraud, introduces bias at scale, and challenges long-standing assumptions about trust and authenticity.
+On one side, AI improves productivity, expands access to information, supports creativity, and enables new forms of analysis and decision support.
+On the other, it accelerates misinformation, enables more sophisticated fraud, introduces bias at scale, and challenges long standing assumptions about trust and authenticity.

-Understanding AI today means holding both sides at once.
-It is neither purely beneficial nor inherently dangerous.
+Understanding AI today requires holding both realities at the same time.
+It is neither inherently beneficial nor inherently harmful.
 Its impact depends on how it is designed, deployed, and governed.

 AI Is No Longer Just a Technical Issue